How to Remove MyWebSearch (Uninstall Guide)

 The change to the search bar and to the browser's home page are the peskiest things about this malware!

 You might not even have the software installed and still have your browser settings changed!

 Before making changes to your browser, follow the above steps.
-Once MyWebSearch is gone (or you've confirmed it's not actually installed), go into your browser's "addons" section and make sure it's not installed there.
+Once MyWebSearch is gone (or you've confirmed it's not actually installed), go to your browser's "add-ons" section and make sure it's not installed there.

 I highly recommend running spyware-removal software afterward in order to get anything you may have missed.

 After your spyware scan comes back and you've cleaned everything up, go ahead and restart your computer.
 Then that's it, you're all done!
 If you don't have any spyware-removal software, there are many great ones you can get for free.